 Ex-ante, all traders are identical, but ex-post they differ, because they had different sample paths of valuations and information updates.
-Traders whose valuation recover early and who observe this rapidly, buy the asset early in the liquidity cycle, and then hold it.
-In contrast, traders whose valuations remain low throughout the major part of the liquidity cycle, and who have many information updates, engage in many round trips.
-These round trip trades are costly.
-They involve sequences of block sales at early stages in the liquidity cycle, when the price is still low, and an eventual block purchase towards the end of the cycle, when the price is high.
-Correspondingly, as shown in Appendix B.2, our model predicts that traders who engaged in many round-trips tend to earn lower trading profits than those with less frequent trades.21
+Traders whose valuation recover early and who observe this rapidly, buy the asset early in the liquidity cycle, at a low price, and then hold it.
+In contrast, traders whose valuations remain low throughout the major part of the liquidity cycle, buy the asset later, at a high price and so they make lower trading profits.24 These same traders are the ones who have many information updates leading them to engage in many round trips.
+Therefore, as shown in Appendix B.2, in the cross-section of traders, there is a negative correlation between trading profits and the number of round trips.

-The left panel of Figure 5 illustrates, in our numerical example, the model-generated relationship between trading profits and the number of round-trips (measured by the number of times two consecutive trades by the same trader were of opposite signs, e.g., a purchase followed by a sale.)
+The left panel of Figure 5 illustrates, in our numerical example, the model-generated crosssectional relationship between trading profits and the number of round-trips (measured by the number of times two consecutive trades by the same trader were of opposite signs, e.g., a purchase followed by a sale.)
 Each blue dot represents the trading profits and number of round-trips of one trader in a cross-section of 500 traders, under preference uncertainty.
 The cross-section is representative in the sense that traders' characteristics (initial type, recovery time, and updating times) are drawn independently according to their "true," model-implied, probability distribution.
 The figure reveals that, with preference uncertainty, there is strong negative relationship between trading profits and the number of round-trips.
-In contrast, with known preferences (as illustrated by the red x-marks in the figure), there is no cross-sectional variation in the number of round-trips, and therefore no such relation.
+In contrast, with known preferences (as illustrated by the red x-marks in the figure), there is no crosssectional variation in the number of round-trips, and therefore no such relation.
 Hence, for the cross-section of traders, our model generates qualitatively different predictions for the known preferences and uncertain preferences cases.
 The middle panel of Figure 5 illustrates the negative relation between the number of round-trips and average inventories.
 Note that, once again, the pattern arising under preference uncertainty (blue dots) is significantly different from that arising with known preferences (red x-marks).